Psychology Degrees, Schools, and Careers in Vermont

 Career Opportunities for Psychologists in Vermont

-There are other positive signs as well as the state’s Department of Labor, Economic and Labor Information estimates that employment of clinical, school, and counseling psychologists will grow seven percent (approximately 50 new employed psychologists) between 2008 and 2018, and they also predict there will be approximately 20 job openings cropping up over the same time period as well.
+There are other positive signs as well as O*NET, a website sponsored by the US Department of Labor, estimates that employment of clinical, school, and counseling psychologists will grow 8% (approximately 80 new employed psychologists) between 2020 and 2030, and they also predict there will be approximately 20 job openings every year during that period.
 Vermont may not have the same set of diverse options as its larger brethren, but it still has a track record of producing excellent psychology degree holders and offers opportunity within the state for aspiring professional psychologists to start their careers as well.

 Psychologist Salary in Vermont